 top of page

+A few weeks ago, a long-time client called me in a quiet panic.
 She had logged into her CRM—something she used confidently for years—and saw a new button appear at the top of her screen:

 “AI Suggestions.”

 It wasn’t something she asked for.
 It wasn’t something she knew was coming.
 It wasn’t something she understood.
+She didn’t click it.
+She froze.

 Her first words to me were almost whispered: